facebook/react-native-website/docs/new-architecture-library-intro.md

 }
 ```

-#### Updating Native implementation
+#### Updating Native Implementation

-In the example the code-generated `Commands` will dispatch `moveToRegion` call to the native component’s view manager.
+In the example, the code-generated `Commands` will dispatch `moveToRegion` call to the native component’s view manager.
 In addition to writing the JS interface, you’ll need to update your native implementation signatures to match the dispatched method call.
 See the mapping for [Android argument types](https://facebook.github.io/react-native/docs/native-modules-android#argument-types) and[iOS argument types](https://facebook.github.io/react-native/docs/native-modules-ios#argument-types) for reference.

 **iOS**